About

 Originally from Connecticut, she began studying voice at the Hartt School of Music and holds a Bachelor’s Degree in Vocal Performance from the University of Connecticut.
 She was selected for the UConn Honors Recital all four years of her undergraduate program.
 Her work at the University of Connecticut culminated in 2018 when she was a winner of the Concerto & Aria Competition.
 That same year, she attended the SongFest Program in Los Angeles as a Young Artist.

-Teryn is currently pursuing her Masters in the Bard Graduate Vocal Arts Program (VAP), where she studies with Lucy Fitz Gibbon, Kayo Iwama, Erika Switzer, and Stephanie Blythe.
+Teryn recently earned her Masters Degree from the Bard Graduate Vocal Arts Program, where she studied with Lucy Fitz Gibbon, Kayo Iwama, Erika Switzer, and Stephanie Blythe.

 Critics Say: